VivianG0616/Energy-Consumption-Analysis-System/README.md

 ## Business Recommendations

+1. Promote energy-efficiency practices among high-consuming customers, encouraging adoption of efficient equipment to reduce unnecessary use and cost.
-1. Prioritize the 4 flagged High-Attention customers for detailed energy-efficiency or renewable-integration review, since they combine the highest consumption with the lowest renewable share.
+2. Prioritize the 4 flagged High-Attention customers for detailed energy-efficiency or renewable-integration review, since they combine the highest consumption with the lowest renewable share.
+3. Promote energy-efficiency practices among high-consuming customers, encouraging adoption of efficient equipment to reduce unnecessary use and cost.
+4. Investigate why Industrial customers show such low renewable share relative to their consumption volume — this is where renewable-energy or solar interventions would likely have the most impact.
+5. Since High-classified customers (9) outnumber High-Attention flagged customers (4) by more than double, consider whether the attention rule should also catch large non-industrial consumers, such as hospitals, which are high-consumption but currently exempt because of their renewable share.
+6. Expand the location and customer-type breakdown into a cost view, not just a consumption view, to show whether high-consumption groups are also the highest-cost groups.
+7. Improve the dataset for future analysis — use a larger, more representative dataset covering a longer period, more customer records, and additional variables.
-2. Investigate the outage-consumption relationship further before drawing conclusions — lower recorded consumption during high-outage periods could reflect suppressed demand rather than genuinely lower need.
+8. Investigate the outage-consumption relationship further before drawing conclusions — lower recorded consumption during high-outage periods could reflect suppressed demand rather than genuinely lower need.
-3. Use the Efficiency Score, not just the consumption ranking, to prioritize interventions — it also accounts for renewable share and outage exposure, which the Top-10 list alone does not.
+9. Use the Efficiency Score, not just the consumption ranking, to prioritize interventions — it also accounts for renewable share and outage exposure, which the Top-10 list alone does not.
-4. Revisit the affordability model before using it operationally: applying one flat ₦150,000 income assumption to Industrial and commercial accounts (which are billed as businesses, not households) overstates their affordability burden.
+10. Revisit the affordability model before using it operationally: applying one flat ₦150,000 income assumption to Industrial and commercial accounts (which are billed as businesses, not households) overstates their affordability burden.
-5. Treat monthly totals as descriptive only, not a real trend, until the dataset includes repeated monthly readings for the same customers.
-6. Expand data collection to 100+ records across multiple months per customer before using this system to support real planning or investment decisions.

 ## Limitations

-1. The dataset is simulated for instructional purposes and does not represent official Nigerian electricity statistics.
+1. The dataset is simulated for this analysis purposes and does not represent official Nigerian electricity statistics.
 2. Only 20 records span 6 months, with each customer appearing in a single month — this rules out any genuine month-over-month trend analysis for an individual customer.
+3. The attention-flag rule is a single fixed threshold (consumption ≥1,000 kWh and renewable share <15%), a reasonable starting rule but not validated against real utility risk criteria.
-3. The affordability model assumes one flat monthly income (₦150,000) applied uniformly across all customer types, including commercial and industrial accounts, which does not reflect real income or billing structures.
+4. The affordability model assumes one flat monthly income (₦150,000) applied uniformly across all customer types, including commercial and industrial accounts, which does not reflect real income or billing structures.
-4. The outage-consumption comparison is based on a small sample (20 records split into two groups), which limits confidence in the conclusion.
+5. The outage-consumption comparison is based on a small sample (20 records split into two groups), which limits confidence in the conclusion.

+## Conclusion

+The Energy Consumption Analysis System successfully demonstrated how Python can be used to organize, process, and analyze electricity consumption data.
+Using a structured dataset of 20 customer records, the system calculated total and average electricity consumption, identified high- and low-consuming customers, classified customers by consumption level, compared consumption across locations and customer types, examined monthly consumption patterns, analyzed electricity cost, and identified customers requiring higher attention.
+Although developed using a small simulated dataset and basic Python programming concepts, the project demonstrates the value of data analysis in understanding energy-consumption patterns, and provides a foundation that can be expanded with larger datasets, additional variables, and more advanced analytical techniques.

 ## Future Improvements